 6. Take a Break

 To sustain your concentration, short breaks throughout the day are recommended.
 Use these breaks to relax or even raise your energy levels.
 Get your blood pumping by taking a walk around the office or outdoors for some fresh air.
 You may even want to use your break for a power nap which has also been proven to boost memory, creativity, and energy levels.

-These six small actions added to the first six items mentioned in 6 Things You Can Do To Make Your Work Day More Meaningful will give your day direction and purpose.
+These six small actions added to the first six items mentioned in 6 Things You Can Do To Make Your Work Day More Meaningful (part 1) will give your day direction and purpose.
 Take control of your work day to contribute to a goal that is greater and more meaningful.